 Naomi Phillips has worked in the non-profit sector for fifteen years.
 She has worked in policy, research, and campaigns for Mind, and Breast Cancer Now, and is currently Director of Policy and Advocacy at The British Red Cross.
-She was a trustee of Humanists UK from 2014 to 2019.
+She is a trustee of Humanists UK.

 Question: Is it OK for charities that support people in need to have a specific religious ethos or should they be secular?